michaeljhkim/VULKAN_LEARNING_ENGINE/README.md

 - Randomly Generated world system that is not repetitive feeling
 - Decent enemy AI
 - Accomodate 2D sprite based games (think Doom or Duke nukem 3D)
-- templates that don't suck, and people can actually work with! (like how in GZDoom the default Doom code is an excellent starting point.
-Unity's templates suck)
+- templates that don't suck, and people can actually work with! (like how in GZDoom the default Doom code is an excellent starting point)

 - Learning how to make a decent game engine for personal useage